lanl-ansi/Juniper.jl/README.md

 )
 ```

-In that example the strategy used for branching is defined.
+In this example the strategy used for branching is defined.

 In the following the options are explained.
 The type for the option is given after `::` and the default value in `[]`.